Thomas-Walker-Lynch/project-enviroment/README.md

-# `share`
+# `project-environment`

-`share` is a collection of scripts and resources I use for multiple github projects.
+`project-environment` is a collection of scripts and resources I use for multiple github projects.
 Scripts include such things as ‘start’, ’push’, and ‘pull’.
 Built into the scripts are assumptions on the structure of the directory used for holding a project.